iExecBlockchainComputing/documentation-tools/tools/dataProtector/dataProtectorSharing/collection/addToCollection.md

 });
 ```

-Before any smart-contract interaction, the existence of the protected data will
+Before any smart contract interaction, the existence of the protected data will
 be checked, as well as the ownership: it should be the wallet address you used
 to instantiate DataProtector SDK.